December 15, 2017

 These instruments introduce a degree of unpredictability, which can be harnessed as an alternative method of composition, and have a learning curve closer to that of the violin than a modern digital keyboard.

 Speaking in Voltages is an ode to nostalgia and the golden era of analogue instruments, absent in today’s digital vortex and the infinite possibilities of a simple modern computer.
-The documentary was shot entirely in analog format film (16mm, Super8 & Hi8), a medium with similar inherent imperfections and limitations to analogue synthesisers, and focuses on the romantic essence associated with both.
+The documentary was shot entirely in analogue format film (16mm, Super8 & Hi8), a medium with similar inherent imperfections and limitations to analogue synthesizers, and focuses on the romantic essence associated with both.

-Maciek Polak also owns Analogia.pl, one of the leading and most renowned vintage synthesiser specialists in Europe.
+Maciek Polak also owns Analogia.pl, one of the leading and most renowned vintage synthesizer specialists in Europe.

 Hundreds of customers worldwide have left high praise for their craftsmanship skills in restoring vintage electronic relics.